Gluten Free (GF) Granola

 1. Over low heat, stir together the rolled oats, cashew pieces, and sunflower seeds.
 Stir for five to ten minutes, until the oats and cashew begin to brown.
 If in doubt, taste a sunflower seed.
 It should taste almost done.

 2. Next, add the sesame seeds, coconut (if desired), and ground flax seeds, and stir together with the other Ingredients.
-(If you can’t find ground flax seeds at the store you can easily grind whole flax seeds with an immersion blender – that’s what I do.)
+(If you can’t find ground flax seeds at the store you can easily grind whole flax seeds with an immersion blender or just use whole seeds – that’s what I have been doing lately.)
 Stir for another five minutes, until the sesame seeds and become golden brown.

 3. Add the salt and the brown sugar.
 Mix well to evenly distribute them among the other Ingredients.